sdhutchins/cookiecutter-computational-biology/README.md

 Reproducible Science
 ====================

-A boilerplate for reproducible and transparent science with close resemblances to the philosophy of [A Quick Guide to Organizing Computational Biology Projects by William Stafford Noble](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).
+A boilerplate for reproducible and transparent computational biology projects that mirrors the philosophy of William Stafford Noble's [A Quick Guide to Organizing Computational Biology Projects](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).

 Requirements
 ------------